CSchoel/apicadabri/README.md

 This is still an early alpha.
 Some basic examples already work, though (see below).

+## Features

+* 🚀 Get the maximum amount of speed while still playing nice with the API provider.
+  * ⚙️ Configurable number of calls active at the same time (using a Semaphore).
+  * 🔀 Async execution, so everything stays within one Python process.
+* 🐤 You don't have to write `async` or care about task scheduling anywhere.
+* 🪜 Process results right as they come in.
+* 🐛 Comprehensive error handling and retry mechanisms.*
+* 📊 Directly get a dataframe from just a single chain of method calls.*
+* 🔧 More than just HTTP: Use the abovementioned features for arbitrary (async) tasks.

+*: Not yet fully implemented.

 ## Assumptions

 For now, apicadabri assumes that you want to solve a task for which the following holds: